Jerry Richardson Stadium: Opening

+2023 Famous Toastery Bowl

+Due to ongoing renovations at Thomas Robinson Stadium in Nassau, Bahamas, the ninth edition of the Bahamas Bowl was played at Jerry Richardson Stadium on December 18, 2023.
+Famous Toastery, a Charlotte-based restaurant chain, was the title sponsor of the relocated bowl.

 Modifications, changes, and upgrades

 Lighting for night games was installed starting on March 17, 2015.
 Eight light poles were erected by Qualite Sports Lighting for $1.5 million.
 On August 28, 2015, the promenade containing the university box, media box, broadcast booths and coaches' boxes was named for alumni Hunter and Stephanie Edwards.

 During the summer of 2021, the field turf got its first full replacement.
 The previously installed Hellas Matrix Synthetic turf was removed and replaced with AstroTurf's RootZone 3D3 Blend and the Brock YSR Shock Pad.
 This coincided with the rebranding of stadium images with the new logo, first introduced in 2020.

+During the summer of 2023 the video score board, video ribbons, and sound systems were all upgraded.
+The new score board video screen covers the entirety of the available surface area at 70' by 28' for a display surface area of 1960 square feet.
+The new video display surface is 165% larger than the original.
+New endzone video ribbons were upgraded to LED and 110' in length, while the new sound system is designed to improve clarity and definition.
+Additional amplifiers were installed during the summer of 2024 to maximize the abilities of the sound system.